Find answers to common questions about our programs, policies, and procedures

 We accept enrollments throughout the year, subject to availability.
 However, we recommend enrolling early as spaces fill up quickly.
 Our main intake is in September for the new academic year, with registration typically opening in January.

 Required documents include: completed application form, child's original birth certificate and copy, child's passport copy with valid residency visa, immunization/vaccination records, recent passport-sized photographs, copies of parents' CPR/identification, and previous school records (if applicable).
+Please refer to the registration page for more details.

 Yes, when classes are full, we maintain a waiting list.
 Priority is given based on enrollment date and sibling status.
 We contact families on the waiting list as soon as spaces become available.
 We recommend registering early to secure your preferred spot.

-For KG1 students (age 3), we understand that some children may still be developing this skill.
-We work closely with parents to support the potty-training process.
-For KG2 and Pre-Primary, we do require children to be fully potty-trained as this allows them to participate fully in all activities.
+Yes, we do require children to be fully potty-trained as this allows them to participate fully in all activities.

 Important policies and guidelines for parents

-Children must stay home if they have a fever (above 38Β°C), vomiting, diarrhea, contagious illness, or severe cold symptoms.
+Children must stay home if they have a fever (above 38°C), vomiting, diarrhea, contagious illness, or severe cold symptoms.
 Students must be fever-free for 24 hours without medication before returning.
 We will contact parents immediately if a child becomes ill at school.
 This policy protects all children and staff from the spread of illness.

 Yes, we can administer prescribed medication with written parental consent and proper medical documentation.
 All medications must be in original containers with clear labeling, dosage instructions, and the child's name.
 Our staff maintains detailed medication logs.
 Over-the-counter medications require written permission from both parent and physician.